LiveMyKarma/Finalizer/README.md

 # Finalizer
 Demonstrate overhead of finalizers in Java

-Tio build the project run following command from project root: mvn clean install
+To build the project run following command from project root:

+mvn clean install

 There are 2 main Classes